0n5/cheat-scripts/security/CRYPTOGRAPHY.md

 Cryptography
 ============

-Stream Cipher: bits of data encrypted in a continious stream, fast, XOR<br>
+Stream Cipher: bits of data encrypted in a continious stream, fast, XOR

 #### Symmetric  algorithms